 The process begins by completing the “Application for Internship” online form.
 This form serves in the discernment process for matching students with sites.
 If you have questions regarding the form or ministry site, please contact Beth Smith at firstname.lastname@example.org or 616.392.8555, x131, and she will be happy to help you.

-Distance learning peer groups are also guided by a mentor in ministry and meet during the on-campus intensives and on-line during the semester.
+Distance learning abbey groups meet during the on-campus intensives and on-line during the semester.

 Intercultural Immersion Experience